revault/practical-revault/transactions.md

 unvault output spendable by the `N` stakeholders or the managers (along with the cosigning servers) after `X` blocks.

+The Unvault transaction is signed using a fixed `6 sat/WU` feerate.
+This is a completely arbitrary value that was chosen to avoid blocking operations too early in case of a huge load of transactions on the network and an increase of the network mempools minimum feerate.
+This transaction's fees can be bumped if not competitive (using the CPFP output) but it will likely not be relayed if the network mempools minimum feerate goes above `84 000 sat/kw` until [package relay][package_relay] is deployed on the Bitcoin network.

 - version: 2
 - locktime: 0